pvico/RX-Dual-Power/README.md

 The RX Dual Power:
 * Can use any electrical power source used in RC models both for primary and backup sources: BEC or battery (LiPo, LiFe, NiMh).
-* Is able to use telemetry to communicate to the transmitter whether normal or backup power source is used.
+* Uses telemetry to communicate to the transmitter whether normal or backup power source is used.
 The transmitter can then be programmed to output vocal messages to reflect this.
 It will also transmit the voltage of both power sources.
 * Uses a magnet to power off the receiver and servos (or use the buttons if you forgot your magnet !).
 * Is small enough (60x40mm) to be placed in most models.
 * Can power the receiver and servos up to 10A.